DannyDainton/All-Things-Postman/Examples/08_extendingOurTests.md

 pm.response.to.be.ok - Status code must be 200
 pm.response.to.be.accepted - Status code must be 202
 pm.response.to.be.badRequest - Status code must be 400
-pm.response.to.be.unauthorised - Status code must be 401
+pm.response.to.be.unauthorized - Status code must be 401
 pm.response.to.be.forbidden - Status code 403
 pm.response.to.be.notFound - Status code of response is checked to be 404 pm.response.to.be.rateLimited - Checks whether response status code is 429